 What is it?

-QuickMon is a simple monitoring and alerting system.
+QuickMon is a simple monitoring and alerting tool.
 It is easy to set up and allows you to monitor various resources or services from a single location.

-- It is however not intended to be in the same league as professional monitoring tools intended for enterprises but it can 'evolve' and grow with time.
+- It is not intended to be in the same league as professional monitoring tools for enterprises but it can 'evolve' and grow with time.